almariah/k8s-metadata-injector/README.md

 ## Introduction

-Labels and annotations is important to classify Kubernetes resources.
+Labels and annotations are important to classify Kubernetes resources.
 Further, there are some annotations that will tag the corresponding AWS resources that will be created by the Kubernetes itself.

 The `k8s-metadata-injector` has two goals: